IT4Change/IT4C.dev/docs/people/mathias-lenz.md

 Rooted in DIY crafting and interest in language, patterns, and human connections.
 In school years first self taught steps where made towards computer systems and programming.
-While studying computational linguistics Mathias branched out into different areas of the computer technology realm.<br />
+While studying computational linguistics Mathias branched out into different areas of the computer technology realm.
 His motivation is to spread the knowledge and hands-on possibilities of contemporary tools, reduce scepticism about them, and empower anybody interested to get hold of them and use them to their own benefits.
-And in particular in software development´s facette of quality assurance he found his profession.
+And in particular in software development's facette of quality assurance he found his profession.

 ## Role